santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Draft.md

 Your goal is not to provide an articulate examination of these topics, but to find as much relevant information as you can, and present it back to me so that I can read, reflect, and reference in my own writing.

 **Answer:** The response is well over 10,000 lines long, so it would be unsuitable to be kept in this report.
+Here is a direct link to the exported/shared conversation history: https://chatgpt.com/share/67fa3ff5-0e84-8011-a831-6f59074128ac

+## Appendix C - ChatGPT Deep Research (Coffee)

+**Prompt (ChatGPT 4.5 + Deep Research):** Hi, can we please conduct deep research into coffee (the drink) in the context of the JTBD framework?

+- What are customers needs and how does this drive product adoption?
+	- Functional Goals: What exact task is the product designed to address?
+	- Emotional Goals: What feelings or experiences does the product create?
+	- Social Goals: How does the product affect others' perceptions of users?
+- Written in the form:
+	- Situation clearly stated ("When ....")
+	- Motivation clearly defined ("I want to ....")
+	- Expected Outcome clearly articulated ("So I can ....")
+- What similar products exist to fulfil these goals (coffee pills, etc)?
+	- What is their market position relative to coffee?
+	- What features exist in each of these products?
+	- How well do they meet customer needs?
+	- What limitations do they have?
+	- Make sure to include coffee (the drink) itself in this analysis

+**Answer:** Like Appendix B, the response is well over 10,000 lines long, so it would be unsuitable to be kept in this report.
+Here is a direct link to the exported/shared conversation history: https://chatgpt.com/share/67fa3ff5-0e84-8011-a831-6f59074128ac